Return to @the Capitol.

 Scrutinize the work of several major Congressional committees in online forums with the chairs and ranking members.

-Participate in an ongoing dialogue with twelve new members of Congress.
+Begin an ongoing dialogue with twelve new members of Congress.

 Follow the first year in Congress of Freshmen Reps.
 Kay Granger (R-TX) and Jay Johnson (D-WI)